 Full backup and disaster recovery

 A successful full backup will ensure that the data needed to recover from a disaster is available.
-But an overall disaster recovery strategy may also require procedures such as rebuilding servers, reinstalling operating systems and application software and restoring drivers, ancillary files and data elements.
-For effective disaster recovery, those systems files and components also have to be copied to other equipment, preferably at a remote site.
+But an overall disaster recovery strategy might also require procedures such as rebuilding servers, reinstalling operating systems and application software and restoring drivers, ancillary files and data elements.
+For effective disaster recovery, those systems files and components also must be copied to other equipment, preferably at a remote site.
 That part of the data protection process is usually performed as a separate operation that will ensure that when the full backup data is required, the proper environment has been recreated remotely and is ready to accept the data and operate as near to normal as possible until the primary servers and storage systems are once again available.

 Full backup vs. incremental backup

-Incremental backups copy only the data that is new or has been changed since the last backup event.
+Incremental backups copy only the data that is new or has been changed since the previous backup event.
 Therefore, an incremental will copy far less data and will make it more likely that the backup process can be completed without exceeding the limits of the backup window.

 When data needs to be recovered from a full plus incremental backup system, the backup software must assemble an up-to-date backup data set by applying each incremental in reverse order and applying all of the changes and additions to the initial full backup.
 If the full backup must be recovered, the process of creating a current and complete full data set can take some time.